Fun While Working - By, Tommy, Expert Gorilla

 A 5 Star Review from Facebook.com

 "Great experience for a time away with the grandkids!
 The place was clean and the staff was amazing!
 Prices were good even at the Pub!
 The General Manager even took time to speak with us each day!
 We plan on returning!
-Were else do the have
+Where else do they have

 Best Ways to Save Money at the Metropolis Resort - By Kristi, Accountant